jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically.rst

 review
 ********************************************************************************************

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
-You have seen a way I can make a Python_ `Test Driven Development`_ Environment, with a :ref:`program<makePythonTdd.ps1>` to do it on any Windows_ computer without `Windows Subsystem for Linux`_.
+You have seen a way I can make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`, with a :ref:`program<makePythonTdd.ps1>` to do it on any Windows_ computer without `Windows Subsystem for Linux`_.

 :ref:`How many questions can you answer after going through this chapter?<questions about making a Python Test Driven Development Environment on Windows without Windows Subsystem for Linux>`